 Our Job Description Pack describes the main duties for each of the different roles in more detail.

-The roles can support both part-time and full-time (37.5 hours) workers.
+The roles can support both part-time (from 22.5 hours) and full-time (37.5 hours) workers.
 Our current salaries are (full time equivalent):

 We are currently looking for the following team members to join our teams: